 Debbie holds a Series 7 and Series 24 license, is a Certified Fraud Examiner and a Certified Financial Crimes Investigator.
 She is also a board member of the NH Chapter of the Association of Certified Fraud Examiners, a member of the International Association of Financial Crime Investigators and a member of the The National Association of Bunco Investigators.

-Bonnie E. Orlowski, CAIA, is Senior Vice President and Head of Consultant Relations & Financial Intermediaries at Ariel Investments.
-She is responsible for institutional business development and client services with a special focus on investment consultants and financial intermediaries.
-Ms. Orlowski joined Ariel in 2016 after spending eighteen years with AllianceBernstein L.P., most recently as senior vice president and head of North America consultant relations.
-In this capacity, she cultivated relationships with key global consulting firms.
+Bonnie E. Orlowski, CAIA, serves as head of consultant relations and financial intermediaries for Ariel Investments.
+In this capacity, she is responsible for cultivating relationships with global investment consulting firms and strategic partners.
+Beyond these roles, Ms. Orlowski also functions as president of Ariel Distributors, LLC.
+Previous to joining Ariel, she spent 18 years with AllianceBernstein L.P., most recently as senior vice president and head of North America consultant relations.
 Prior to that, she held various roles including global business development, vice president of public fund marketing, and client service.
-Ms. Orlowski graduated from Bucknell University with a BA in international relations.
-She is also a CAIA Charter Holder.
+Ms. Orlowski graduated from Bucknell University with a BA in international relations and is also a CAIA Charter Holder.

 Mano Rupra CHRL, PCP is a Client Success Manager at The McQuaig Institute by day and a HR professor by night.
 She leverages her CHRL and PCP designations as well as HR management experience to consult with clients on their hiring and employee development practices.
 She is passionate about customer experience, employee engagement and all things HR.